AndreyLiohki/CV-and-Certificates/README.md

 # About Me:
 Hi, my name is Andrey Liohki.
 I'm a student of the Faculty of Applied Mathematics and Computer Science.
-Nowadays I combining studying computer science with studying mathematics.
+Nowadays I combining studying computer science with studying mathematics and self-education.

 ### My skill